Helene, a Work It Out Coach, explains what happens in our body when we feel anxious and shares 7 ways we can manage our anxiety.

 Surround yourself with people who are good listeners.
 You could also look for services that might be able to support you.

-Spend time with friends and do not forget to laugh, this releases endorphins and lets the brain know we are safe.
+Spend time with friends and don’t forget to laugh.
+Laughing releases endorphins and lets the brain know we are safe.